Digest Week 5 Hilary Term 2020

 Florian Steinberger is a senior lecturer in the Department of Philosophy at Birkbeck College, University of London.
 Florian was educated at the University of Paris, Panthéon-Sorbonne where he took a Maîtrise in philosophy and in mathematical logic.
 He then crossed the Channel to pursue graduate work at the University of Cambridge under the supervision of Michael Potter where he received his Ph.D. in 2009.

 Entry is free for members, £3 for non-members.
-Membership of the society can be purchased - cash or card - at the door of any of our events.
+Membership of the society can be purchased - cash or card - at the door at any of our events.
 If you have any questions then feel free to contact us on Facebook!

 Oxford University Philosophy Society - follow us on Facebook and Twitter @OxfordPhilSoc and online at oxphilsoc.co.uk to stay up to date!